67 Q&As Crucial To Periodontal Disease or Periodontitis

 14. Is Periodontal Disease Contagious?

 No, Periodontal Disease (Bone Disease), or Periodontitis is not contagious.
 You cannot catch this from kissing your partner, children, your dog, cat, or anything else for that matter.
+Likewise, Gingivitis or any other gum disease are also not contagious.

 15. Then where does the bacteria in Periodontitis come from?